McKinley Mosley

 Interviewer: What did he do for you?

-Interviewer: So did you pay him or what?
+Interviewer: So, did you pay him or what?

-McKinley: Yeah we give him the money,
+McKinley: Yeah, we give him a little money.

 Interviewer: How, how much?